sreekailash/sreekailash/README.md

 ## Hi there 👋

+I work as a decision scientst at Adobe during the day.
+When I am not working, I love to reearch on causal inference, build tools that make this field more accessible and above all, LEARN.

+🤔 I’m looking to contribute to any Open Source repository that furthers the field of causal inference (quasi-experimentation, causal ML, observational inference, etc. - you name it!).

+GitHub Stats
+![Your GitHub stats]
 <!--
 **sreekailash/sreekailash** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.